What’s Happening at Goodwood

 Saturday, April 14 | 9:00 a.m. to 1 p.m.

 Presented by Goodwood’s dedicated garden volunteers, the plant sale will feature hundreds of heirloom perennials, annuals, ornamental vines, herbs, vegetables, shrubs, trees and ground covers.
 A number of hard-to-find heirloom varieties are featured.
 Come early for the best selection!

 Generally the First Friday of the Month, Noon

 Goodwood’s free lecture series has an interesting line-up for the first half of 2018.
 Bring a lunch or just come and listen to our Friday lecturers on a variety of topics related to gardening and local history.

-“Camellia Air Layering” presented by area camellia expert Ralph Maphis
+“Camellia Air Layering” presented by area camellia expert Randolph Maphis